OnePetDev/one-pet-data/klaviyo-honestpaws.md

 ---
 ```
-This article is updated on Jan 11th, 2021.
+This page is updated on Jan 11th, 2021.
 ```